Last Updated on 21.7.22 by Claire Beaumont

 The workplace is changing, advances in technology are allowing companies to break out of the confines of their static four walls and move towards a more dynamic and flexible working environment.

 Whilst companies have always had a focus on customer experience, it is the recent renewed focus on the candidate and employee experience that has been the catalyst behind companies making changes to empower their employees to work in the time and space they feel they will be most productive.

 From flexible working patterns to the evolution of the virtual office, there has never been a greater emphasis on creating an environment that has a positive impact on the creativity, productivity and wellness of employees.

 Decentralisation of the workplace

 Employees being tethered to their desks from 9-5 pm is fast becoming outdated.
-With flexible working, hot-desking and co-working spaces becoming the norm thanks to higher quality teleconferencing and other mobile and cloud based technologies allowing workers to make the most of the office and its facilities at any time of the day, whether in the office or working from home or elsewhere.
+With flexible working arrangements, hot-desking and co-working spaces becoming the norm thanks to higher quality teleconferencing and other mobile and cloud based technologies allowing workers to make the most of the office and its facilities at any time of the day, whether in the office or working from home or elsewhere.

 It is believed this freedom of movement creates a culture of trust, by giving employees greater autonomy over how and when they work there is a rewarding sense of intrinsic accountability that often doesn’t exist in the prototypical office environment.
 Combined with the flexibility to meet family needs, personal obligations, and life responsibilities more conveniently (and the reduced stress and expense of not having to commute in 5 days a week) flexible working is increasingly becoming a prerequisite to attract (and retain) top candidates.